isabella232/rtos-docs-pr.pl-pl/rtos-docs/threadx/threadx-smp/chapter4.md

 ## <a name="tx_queue_send"></a>tx_queue_send

-Wyślij komunikat do kolejki komunikatów
+Wysyłanie komunikatu do kolejki komunikatów

 ### <a name="prototype"></a>Prototype